 Special guest: The Finance Burrito producer, Claire Frawley

 During lockdown last year, many households chose to keep busy by picking up a new hobby.
 And interestingly, those hobbies turned into side hustles.
 If you’re someone thinking about taking your passion to the next level, our hosts are here to reveal the ins and outs of side hustles.

 Special guest: Multiple side hustler, Kitty Humphries

-I don’t know about you, but haggling makes my skin crawl.
-However, it's something more of us should be making an effort to do, especially when it comes to our financial products.
-Let Liv and Tom show you the ropes on how to haggle your way to a cheaper energy plan, fridge and everything in between!
+Does haggling makes your skin crawl?
+Even if it does erk you, it's something more of us should be making an effort to do, especially when it comes to our financial products.
+Let Liv and Tom show you the ropes on how to haggle your way to a cheaper energy plan, fridge and everything in between.